 “About what, little lady?”

 “Satanists and cattle mutilations.
-You are the expert and everyone in Oklahoma knows that.”
+You're the expert on the subject.
+Everyone in Oklahoma knows that.”

 “Slide in here, little lady,” he said.

-Anne slid into the booth beside Sheriff Arch.
+Anne slid into the booth beside Sheriff Archie.
 Looking skeptical, Ray followed her and so did I.

 “The usual,” Ray said to Chloe, our regular waitress.